mperdikeas/js-object-properties/README.md

                  // along the prototype chain are returned properties(o, 'own && symbol && (depth == 3)'); // only properties satisfying the arbitrary
-                                                  // boolean expression are returned properties(o, 'some boolean expression', x=>x.prop) ; // as above, but only return the properties
+                                                  // boolean expression are returned properties(o, 'some boolean expression', x=>x.prop) ; // as above, but only return the property
-                                                        // themselves in the returned array
+                                                        // names in the returned array

 ```